 This one-of-a-kind light show is sure to make your holiday season even brighter!
 Experience the Holiday Laser Show at North Park and be dazzled by a beautiful 45-minute light show synchronized to your favorite holiday hits.
 Sit back and relax in your car to enjoy this spectacular show.

 The Pennsylvania Christmas and Gift Show - Dutch Country Roads

-The PA Christmas and Gift Show is celebrating 36 years!
-Featuring more than 750 vendor booths, this event at the Harrisburg Farm Show Complex is one of the largest holiday shows in the country.
-The show includes a Christmas shop, decorated trees, train displays, visits with Santa, a children’s workshop and more.
+The PA Christmas and Gift Show is celebrating 38 years!
+Featuring more than 500 vendor booths, this event at the Harrisburg Farm Show Complex is one of the largest holiday shows in the country.
+The show includes a Christmas shop, decorated trees, train displays, visits with Santa, and a children’s workshop.

 Festival of Ice - The Alleghenies

 Dec.
 2 – Dec.
 3

 For two days in central Pennsylvania, downtown Lewistown will host the 23rd annual Festival of Ice.
 Old-fashioned carriage rides take visitors past walls of magnificently sculpted ice, interactive ice sculptures and more than 40 individual blocks of sculpted ice, while live entertainment and festive foods keep visitors warm among the decorated wreaths that line the halls of the historic courthouse on Monument Square.